BasWilson/baswilson/README.md

 I have finished a degree in Software development and now I'm doing another Software Engineering study at University.

 ### ⚡ Fun fact
 My biggest project that is currently upcoming is called HvH.gg.
-It is a fully featured gaming platform where CS:GO players can play agains eachother without any rules on how to play the game.
+It is a fully featured gaming platform where CS:GO players can play against each other without any rules on how to play the game.
 The stack used for HvH.gg is Nest.JS, ReactJS, Electron, Docker, Kubernetes and SourcePawn.

 <!--
 **BasWilson/baswilson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.